How to Utilize Drupal’s Caching for Enhanced Performance?

 Why is it important to use specialized caching tools and techniques for high traffic Drupal sites?

 For high traffic Drupal sites, it is important to use the best suited tools and techniques to optimize caching.
-This can include switching to a Drupal-specialized hosting provider, upgrading to PHP 7.1.0, and enabling OPcache.
+This can include switching to a Drupal-specialized provider, upgrading to PHP 7.1.0, and enabling OPcache.
 These measures can greatly improve the performance of your Drupal website.

 How can I cache blocks that do not frequently change on my Drupal 8 website?